-Libu Manjakkal is a Postdoctoral Research Assistant in Bendable Electronics and Sensing Technologies (BEST) group at the University of Glasgow.
+Libu Manjakkal is a Research Associate at the JWSE University of Glasgow.
 He received a B.Sc. degree in physics from Calicut University in Kerala (India) in 2006 and a M.Sc. degree in physics from Mahatma Gandhi University in Kerala (India) in 2008.
 He received a Ph.D.
 (Hons.) degree in Electronic Engineering from Institute of Electron Technology (ITE) in Warsaw (Poland) in 2015 in the frame work of Marie Curie Program.
 His Ph.D. thesis is entitled as “Investigation of Potentiometric and Conductimetric Metal Oxide Based pH Sensors Fabricated in Thick Film and LTCC Technology and Their Application in Wireless Monitoring Systems.”

 He has actively participated in multidisciplinary research projects including wearable/flexible devices, supercapacitors, electrochemical pH and gas sensors, piezoelectric actuators and transparent conductive oxide films and transistors.
 From 2009 to 2012 he was involved in two research and development projects at the Center for Materials for Electronics Technology (C-MET), Thrissur, India.
 In 2012, three months, he was with CEMOP/UNINOVA, New University of Lisbon, Portugal.
 From 2012 to 2015, he was as an Early Stage Researcher Fellow in the framework of Marie Curie ITN Program within the SENSEIVER Project, ITE.
-From 2015 to 2016, he was a Post-Doctoral Researcher with ITE.
-From June 2016 to September 2016, he was a Marie Curie experienced researcher at this group and currently working as a Post-Doctoral Fellow within the EPSRC Project PRINTSKIN.
+From 2015 to 2016, he was a Post-Doctoral Researcher with ITE, Poland.
+From June 2016 to September 2016, he was a Marie Curie experienced researcher at University of Glasgow and later working as a research assitant (2016-2018) and research associate (2018-till date) and currently working in the role of Scientific Project Manager in a Marie Curie ITN project AQUASENSE.
 In addition to this he was visiting researcher at Sensor and Actuator Systems Technical University Vienna, Austria (February-March, 2015), Faculty of Technical Sciences, University of Novi Sad, Republic of Serbia (July-2014) and NORTH Point Ltd. Subotica, Republic of Serbia (August 2014).
 He is a member of the International Microelectronics Assembly and Packaging Society Poland Chapter.

-He authored/co-authored 19 journal papers (12 as first author), 9 peer-reviewed conference papers (4 as first author), and contributed in 14 international/national conferences (12 posters and 2 oral presentations), and 9 oral presentations in Marie Curie’s project meetings/workshops.
+He authored/co-authored morthan 65 peer reviewed papers (40+ journal artcile) and contributed in morethan 20 international/national conferences and Marie Curie’s project meetings/workshops.
 His research work was recognized by European Union Marie Curie action by including him in the 10 shortlisted candidate of “Promising Research Talent” category in 2014 and Polish Ministry of higher education by listing “Outstanding Young Scientists Scholarship Award” in 2016.